-In driving studies, cannabis produces little or no car-handling impairment – consistently less than produced by moderate doses of alcohol and many legal medications.
+In driving studies, Cannabis produces little or no car-handling impairment – consistently less than produced by moderate doses of alcohol and many legal medications.
+However, mixing

-It is never a good idea to get behind the wheel when intoxicated, even if just from cannabis alone.
+It is never a good idea to get behind the wheel when affected, even if just from Cannabis alone.